Which tests correctly identify English adjectives?

 – Include diagrams and examples to help guide the learner

-This second lesson about adjectives now focusses specifically on the accurate identification of this particular word class.
-In addition to recognising and using the six functions of adjectives as previously described in Lesson 1, any speaker of English that wishes to improve their language to the level required for academia must also be able to quickly and confidently determine a word’s class (whether verb, noun or adjective, for example) for the purposes of editing and proofreading, essay writing and seminar discussions.
+This second chapters about adjectives now focusses specifically on the accurate identification of this particular word class.
+In addition to recognising and using the six functions of adjectives as previously described in Chapter 1, any speaker of English that wishes to improve their language to the level required for academia must also be able to quickly and confidently determine a word’s class (whether verb, noun or adjective, for example) for the purposes of editing and proofreading, essay writing and seminar discussions.

 To assist with confident identification, it’s important to first realise that any word in the English language may have multiple word classes depending on its form, function, and syntax.
 The word ‘fast’, for example, might function as an adjective in the sentence ‘that’s a fast animal’ but as an adverb in the sentence ‘that animal’s running fast’.
 Because it’s not always clear to the speaker which word belongs to which class and when, we’ve outlined five tests for you below that can be used to more easily and consistently identify adjectives.